uiuc-ae-computing/uiuc-ae-computing.github.io/docs/setup-tutorials/python-setup-windows.md

 3. Double-click the downloaded `.exe` file and accept all the default options during installation.

-4. After installation, search for "Anaconda Prompt" in the Start menu and open it.
+4. After installation, search for "Anaconda Powershell Prompt" in the Start menu and open it.

 ### Verify Installation